The 22 Best Souvenirs from Budapest (Traditional Hungarian Gifts)

 - Get your Rubik’s Cube online here

 The Rubik’s Cube was invented by Ernő Rubik, a Hungarian sculptor, in 1974.
-Then it become a worldwide success when it started to be distributed globally in 1980.
+They started distributing globally in 1980, and it became a worldwide success.

 The Rubik’s Cube has 6 sides, each with a different colour.
 The aim is to get each colour on one side, without any of the cubes mixed with other colours.